Why should I test my home for radon?

 It can be fixed.
 Mitigation systems are affordable and effective.
 Most can be completely installed in less than a day.
 You can find certified, qualified radon mitigators on the AARST website.
 Prices typically range from $1200 to $2500, although more sophisticated systems are also available.

 Homes with working mitigation systems often have much lower levels than a home with a naturally low radon level.
-Most systems will bring your levels down to under 2.0 pCi/L. We often see numbers under 1.0 pCi/L.
+Most systems will bring your levels down to near or under 2.0 pCi/L.

 Mitigation systems should always be verified for effictiveness with an accurate, sensitive radon test.
 You expect a low level - and you should get one.
 But low levels with passive testing can mean lack of "collection" -- so there's no real information gained; only time lost.
 In every case professional testing is never expensive ... it's priceless.
 It's peace of mind .. not a false sense of security.
 It just may save a life.